Blasphemy law: Thailand

 Despite Thailand's constitution declaring freedom of religion and the lack of an official religion, Theravada Buddhism still plays a very important role in Thai society, both legally and culturally.
 The constitution declares that the King of Thailand must be Buddhist and a defender of Buddhism.
 The 1962 Sangha Act outlaws insults or defamation of Buddhism and Buddhist clergy.
-These include damaging statues of Buddha, stealing, buying or taking them out of Thailand, taking photos of them, sitting with your feet facing them, touching them on the head, and wearing tattoos depicting the Buddha.Travelers coming into Thailand from a foreign country are sternly warned not to do the aforementioned acts when entering the country.
-The 1956 penal code sections 206 and 208 also outlaws insulting or disrupting places and services of any religion recognized by the Thai government.
-Violations range from 1 to 7 years imprisonment to a 2,000 to 14,000 baht fine.
+These include damaging statues of the Buddha; stealing, buying or taking these out of Thailand; taking photos of them; sitting with feet facing them; touching these on the head; and wearing tattoos depicting the Buddha.
+Foreigners visiting Thailand are sternly warned not to do the aforementioned acts when entering the country.
+The 1956 penal code, in sections 206 and 208, also outlaws insulting or disrupting places and services of any religion recognized by the Thai government.
+Violations range from 1 to 7 years imprisonment, to a fine of 2,000 to 14,000 baht.